Characters of the Marvel Cinematic Universe: A–L: Ned Leeds

 Ned Leeds (portrayed by Jacob Batalon) is Peter Parker's best friend and the first person other than Tony Stark and Happy Hogan to discover Parker's identity as Spider-Man.
 He falls victim to the Blip in 2018 but is revived in 2023.
-In 2024, following the exposure and incrimination of Parker's secret identity to the world, Ned, MJ, and Parker's university applications are all subsequently rejected due to the controversy, in spite of the lifting of his criminal charges.
-When villains from alternate realities are brought into their universe, Ned and MJ help Parker collect the displaced villains into the Sanctum Sanctorum.
+In 2024, following the exposure and incrimination of Parker's secret identity to the world by Mysterio, Ned, MJ, and Parker's university applications are all subsequently rejected due to the controversy, in spite of the lifting of his criminal charges.
+When villains from alternate realities are brought into their universe due to the failure of Stephen Strange's spell to make the world forget Spider-Man's identity, Ned and MJ help Parker collect the displaced villains into the Sanctum Sanctorum.
 Following a staged coup by the alternate Norman Osborn that results in the villains breaking out of captivity and Peter's Aunt May losing her life in the process when she is killed by Osborn, Ned accidentally summons two alternate Spider-Men, referred to as "Peter-Two" and "Peter-Three," who aid the main universe's Parker in curing the villains.
-Ned and MJ share a final goodbye with Parker before Stephen Strange casts a spell which wipes the world's memories of Parker and sends the displaced individuals back to their realities, relinquishing Ned's friendship with Parker completely.
+Ned and MJ share a final goodbye with Parker before Strange casts a spell which wipes the world's memories of Parker and sends the displaced individuals back to their realities, relinquishing Ned's friendship with Parker completely.
 He is a Filipino-American.